PhysicsCorrect: A Training-Free Approach for Stable Neural PDE Simulations: Methodology

 We introduce a key optimization that dramatically reduces this computational burden.
 For many time-dependent PDEs, we observe that the Jacobian matrix remains constant across different time steps and initial conditions when the residual $L_{\text{PDE}}(\mathbf{u}_t, \hat{\mathbf{u}}_{t+1})$ is linear with respect to $\hat{\mathbf{u}}_{t+1}$.
 This property allows us to precompute the Jacobian matrix once during an offline warm-up phase, along with its Moore-Penrose pseudoinverse $A^{\dagger}$.
 During inference, we can then directly compute the correction as $\mathbf{u}^c_{t+1} = A^{\dagger} \mathbf{b}$, where $\mathbf{b} = -L_{\text{PDE}}(\mathbf{u}_t, \hat{\mathbf{u}}_{t+1})$.
 This approach effectively transforms the correction step from an expensive numerical operation to a simple matrix multiplication, resulting in minimal computational overhead during rollout.

-For this caching strategy to be effective, the PDE residual must maintain linearity with respect to $\hat{\mathbf{u}}_{t+1}$.
+For this caching strategy to be effective, in the Jacobian calculation, the PDE residual must maintain linearity with respect to $\hat{\mathbf{u}}_{t+1}$.
 To satisfy this requirement while preserving numerical stability, we employ a semi-implicit discretization scheme that treats linear terms (e.g., diffusion) implicitly to ensure stability, while handling nonlinear terms (e.g., advection) explicitly to preserve Jacobian constancy.
-For example, in the 2D Navier-Stokes equations, we implement a Crank-Nicolson scheme with implicit diffusion and explicit advection terms (Appendix \ref{app:pde_loss}).
-This formulation ensures that the Jacobian remains constant across all prediction steps and initial conditions, while maintaining adequate numerical stability.
+For example, in the 2D Navier-Stokes equations, we implement a Crank-Nicolson scheme with implicit diffusion and explicit advection terms (more details are in the Appendix).
+This formulation ensures that the Jacobian remains constant across all predictions and initial conditions, while maintaining adequate numerical stability.

 As demonstrated in Figure \ref{fig:caching_performance_plot}, our caching strategy achieves accuracy comparable to the non-cached version while reducing computational cost by approximately 160x.
 The precomputation phase for a 64x64 resolution grid requires only 8.74 seconds, after which the correction adds minimal overhead to the neural operator's inference time (0.90 vs. 0.69 seconds for 200 time steps).
-Importantly, even for chaotic systems where the semi-implicit discretization yields an approximate Jacobian, the correction still substantially improves rollout stability.
-We observe that this approach works effectively even when applying it to systems with nonlinear residual terms, as we demonstrate with the Kuramoto-Sivashinsky equation in Section \ref{sec:numerical:ks}.
+Importantly, even for chaotic systems where the approximation to the Jacobian matrix is relatively poor with the semi-implicit discretization, the correction still substantially improves rollout stability.
+We observe that this approach works effectively even when applying it to chaotic systems with nonlinear residual terms, as we demonstrate with the Kuramoto-Sivashinsky equation in Section \ref{sec:numerical:ks}.